Cross Sectional Study Vs Longitudinal

 Longitudinal studies are like watching a movie instead of looking at a still photograph.
 They follow the same participants over a defined period, often years or even decades, enabling researchers to observe changes, trends, and developmental trajectories.
 This approach is particularly valuable for:

 • Establishing causality: By observing changes over time, longitudinal studies can provide stronger evidence for causal relationships.
-For example, a study following individuals over several years could establish a causal link between long-term smoking and lung cancer risk.
+Take this: a study following individuals over several years could establish a causal link between long-term smoking and lung cancer risk.

 • Studying developmental changes: Longitudinal studies are essential for understanding how individuals change over time, such as cognitive development in children or the progression of a disease.